 As we said earlier, every year 10 million tons of textiles wind up in landfills – sheets included.
 Blankets are the second most-requested item at homeless shelters.

-Well, you can donate your old sheets to a local shelter and get 10% off your next Sheets and Giggles order, just for being a good person.
+You can donate your old sheets to a local shelter and get 10% off your next Sheets and Giggles order, just for being a good person.
 Just send a pic to firstname.lastname@example.org, and we’ll send you a special discount code.
-How does that sound?

 It's a win-win-win.
 You help others in a real, tangible way, you receive 10% off any S&G items you purchase, and you get to share your good deed on social media with a punny hashtag.

 No craft skills required for this one - just put the sheet out on the grass, sit down, and enjoy your lunch.
 Do watch out for pic-a-nic nabbing bi-pedal bears, though.

 10. Keep Some Sheets In Your Car

 Keeping a couple of old sheets in the trunk of your car is a great idea for a number of reasons:

 - If your vehicle breaks down at night or during winter, you can use the sheets to keep warm while you wait for help to arrive.

 - If you break down and can fix the problem yourself but want to keep clean while you do it, put one of the sheets on the ground.
 This will let you have a look under the vehicle, or change a tire, without getting covered in dirt and oil.

 - You can even use them under your tires if you get stuck on the ice and need some traction to get yourself moving again.